IBM/codellm-devkit/docs/quickstart.md

         ```

 === "macOS"
     On macOS, Ollama runs automatically after installation.

-You can verify it's running by opening Activity Monitor and searching for "ollama".
+    You can check the status with:
+    ```shell
+    launchctl list | grep "ollama"
+    ```

 ## Step 2: Pull the code LLM.